 Read the latest web issue here – if you like what you see sign up today

 PwC publishes BAME pay gap

-PwC said it was publishing the data because it wants to help speed up progress on this issue and help it tackle “ethnicity challenges”.
+PwC emphasised that it was publishing the data because it wanted to help speed up progress on this issue and help it to tackle “ethnicity challenges”.

 PwC’s senior partner, Kevin Ellis, said: “While our analysis shows that we pay our BAME and non-BAME employees equally for doing equivalent jobs, it does reveal that we have an imbalance at the senior levels of our business.”